 |Gel like consistency||Very runny|

-Manuka honey is a monofloral honey produced from the nectar of New Zealand's native Manuka tree.
-Manuka honey is often purchased as an alternative to natural remedy or traditional medicine.
+Monofloral honey produced from the nectar of New Zealand's native Manuka tree.
+It is often purchased as an alternative to natural remedy or traditional medicine.

 Manuka honey has proven antiviral, anti-inflammatory and antioxidant benefits when used or applied topically to the skin.
 In fact, it has a long anecdotal history of medicinal use and has traditionally been used for wound healing, soothing sore throats, preventing tooth decay, joint pain, improving digestive issues and more.

-Manuka honey is completely unique to New Zealand and made by bees that pollinate the Manuka bush and collect the nectar.
+Firstly, it is completely unique to New Zealand and made by bees that pollinate the Manuka bush and collect the nectar.
 There is a unique symbiotic relationship between the honey bee and the Manuka bush.
-It is one of the most unique highly regarded and most-sought after forms of honey in the world.
-Manuka honey is believed by many to help heal and improve health, vitality and well-being in many ways.
+It is one of the most unique highly regarded and most sought-after forms of honey in the world.
+It is also believed by many to help heal and improve health, vitality and well-being in many ways.

 When feeling cold or flu symptoms, many people choose to take one teaspoon of Manuka honey 3-4 times a day.
-Many swear by and trust Manuka honey for soothing sore throats due to its unique anti-inflammatory, antibacterial, and antiviral properties have been identified and found in genuine Manuka products, soothing sore throats and giving relief to other symptoms.
+Unique properties (anti-inflammatory, antibacterial, and antiviral) have been identified and found in genuine Manuka products, soothing sore throats and giving relief to other symptoms.

 Honey has a very long life and doesn't really ‘expire’ anytime soon.
 Stored properly and at room temperature, honey can last for several years.
 Products that are mixed with Manuka honey are more likely to go bad sooner, but PURITI is produced to higher purity and superior standards.

-Manuka honey is more expensive than other kinds of honey due to its unique nutritional properties and rarity.
-The testing process is far more stringent to ensure the authenticity, purity and the quality of Manuka honey.
-If your purchasing decision is based on the price you probably won’t be buying PURITI Manuka honey.
+It does tend to be more expensive than other kinds of honey due to its unique nutritional properties and rarity.
+The testing process is far more stringent to ensure the authenticity, purity and the quality of the product.
+If your purchasing decision is based on the price you probably won’t be buying PURITI.
 Unfortunately making the best is not usually conducive to making the cheapest.
 Price goes with the territory and you get what you pay for.
-When you choose PURITI, you will be buying Manuka honey of the highest quality.
+PURITI’s high-quality Manuka Honey’s price directly reflects the high quality of the product.

 Unique Manuka Factor

-UMF is a registered quality mark identifying Manuka honey that has the special natural property found only in some strains of Manuka honey.
+UMF is a registered quality mark identifying Manuka honey that has the special natural property found only in some strains.
 The UMF grading system appraises the natural markers found in Manuka honey and assures purity and quality.
-UMF is one of a number of different grading systems adopted throughout the world for Manuka honey.
+UMF is one of a number of different grading systems adopted throughout the world.
 It is highly regarded and one of the most recognisable and well-known measures.